blix-the-yak/Cookie-Clicker-Cheats/README.md

 # Cookie-Clicker-Cheats

-Some cheat codes can trigger the "Cheated cookies taste awful".
+Some cheats can trigger the "Cheated cookies taste awful".

-Cheats for making your cookies faster i guess.
+To cheat , open up the console then, imput a script then, remove the "type-a-nummber-here" then, imput a number then, run it